DallanQ/lost_ruins_of_arnak/QA.md

 [binoculars-card](https://boardgamegeek.com/thread/2638498/binoculars-card)

 > The Binoculars card allows you to activate any Level 1 site.
-If you have this card can you activate a Level 1 site to reveal a guardian?
+If you have this card, can you activate a Level 1 site to reveal a guardian?
 If so, is that guardian your responsibility to defeat or receive a fear card?

 The Binoculars card allows you to activate any Level 1 site without placing an archaeologist there, meaning you do not interact with or reveal a guardian at that site.
 Activating means using the benefits of a site tile that is already on the board.
 You don't need to place an archaeologist there.